• Free shipping on all orders

 Why Do Cats Scratch?

 Scratching is a behavior that’s shared by most cats; even African lions enjoy digging their claws into trees!
 Cats unleash their claws for various reasons.
 Scratching may be their way of claiming their territory by spreading their pheromones, communicating with other cats, removing dead layers from their claws, or out of boredom.
-Cats may even extend their claws when they’re comfortable and happy and knead their blanket or your arm.
+Cats may even extend their claws when they are comfortable and happy and knead their blanket or your arm.

 scratch on a man's hand made by a cat

-Image Credit: osobystist, Shutterstock
+Image by: osobystist, Shutterstock

 Are There Ways to Convince Cats Not to Destroy Furniture?

 Keep in mind that scratching is an essential part of being a cat, so the goal isn’t to get cats to stop using their claws but to create circumstances where the sofa is less enticing to scratch on.
-This may mean covering the areas you don’t want scratched in foil or another noisy material that they don’t want to scratch.
+This may mean covering the areas you don’t want to be scratched in foil or another noisy material that they don’t want to scratch.

 At the same time, you’ll want to give them a better alternative for scratching, such as a scratching post.
 You can place scratching posts in several locations around the house, including close to any places that tend to be of particular interest.
 A spritz of catnip can double your cat’s fun and encourage them to give unfamiliar scratchers a whirl.
 Show your cat how to use the scratching post and then reward them with treats or praise when they do.